 Emission factors: These originate from reports on Norwegian conditions and are either estimated from measurements or elaborated in special investigations.
-However, international default data are used in cases where national emission factors are highly uncertain or lacking (e.g. N2O from agriculture, CH4 and N2O from stationary combustion, CH4 and N2O road transport) or when the source is insignificant in relation to other sources.
+However, international default data are used in cases where national emission factors are highly uncertain or lacking (e.g. N2O from agriculture, CH4 and N2O from stationary combustion) or when the source is insignificant in relation to other sources.